 We have years of experience serving Bristol and the surrounding area so you can rest assured your wishes and requests will be carried out with dignity by our professional team.

-We offer three low cost funeral options, but our services are not restricted to these options.
+We offer low cost funeral options, but our services are not restricted to these options.
 Our team can help create a truly bespoke and fitting serviced based on your requests.

 Established in June 2006 by Liz Davis in memory of her late husband, John Davis.
 John had always talked about having his own funeral company and the changes he would like to make within the profession if given the chance.
 For example, caring for the deceased in a truly professional, caring and dignified manner whilst taking care of the family on a one to one basis.
 John valued the notion of meeting the family.
 Looking after them through the arrangement and conducting the funeral personally.
 The opportunity arose for E.C.
 Alderwick & Son Ltd to purchase the business in December 2011 and retain family ownership.